partus/refactor.js/README.md

 so the code  doubles the value in third parenteses, throughout the project . for instance if there is `col-sm-6` in the project, it will become `col-sm-12` `col-sm-offset-3`-> `col-sm-offset-6` and so on.

-This simple project was started, because awk and similar tools makes me crazy.
+This simple project was started, because awk and similar tools make me crazy.
+Any contribution, particularly structuring and refactoring is welcome.

+For  powerful tools see http://www.graspjs.com/

+### Improvements suggestions

+- place configuration in seperate file, and not in the code directly

+- make a command line tool out of it which can be installed with npm